Workday-Group2/UDonate/planning/user_stories.md

 ## Problem Statement

-Prevent food waste by creating a website where neighbors can post food they no longer need and someone who needs it can pick it up.
-Target audience: People with excess food that want to donate food.
+We want to break the barrier by giving low income college students or adults the ability to receive food donations when they don't have the ability to afford them.
+We are also fighting food waste by giving the option for others to donate quality food items that might've gone to waste otherwise.

 ## User Roles

 Include at least 1, but no more than 3, user roles
-- "receiver": a user who is seeking food to pick up
+- "receiver": The user is needs assistance with food donation.
-- "donater": a user who is providing food items
+- "donater": The user who is posting quality food for others.
-- “Donater+receiver” - having the option to play both roles
+- “Donater+receiver” - having the option to play both roles.

 ## User Personas

 Include at least 2 personas per User Role

 Donater:
-“Carmen is a 25-year-old grad student living in Columbus, Ohio.
+- “Carmen is a 25-year-old grad student living in Columbus, Ohio.
 She notices that every week she ends up throwing out and wasting a lot of her groceries since she cannot finish a lot of it herself.
 Carmen would like to help fight food waste by finding someone who could use some extra groceries.”

-“Mary and Jenny are roomates living in Los Angeles, California.
+- “Mary and Jenny are roomates living in Los Angeles, California.
 They both do grocery shopping separately.
 At the end of the week, Mary and Jenny realize a lot of their groceries are about to expire since they overbought groceries this week.
 They also cannot finish the food on time.
-They both hate wasting food and wish they would give it to someone who needs it”
+They both dislike wasting food and wish they would give it to someone who needs it”

 Receiver:
+- “Joe, a student from Texas Tech is currently short on food due to money problems.
+He doesn't want to go to class on an empty stomach so he can have enough energy to be productive"(Someone in need but still has access to technology).

-“Alicia has multiple kids and she needs help with providing food for her family.
-She usually surfs the internet on her computer to find websites that can help her find suitable food donators. “
+- “Alicia has multiple kids and she needs help with providing food for her family.
+She usually surfs the internet on her computer to find websites that can help her find suitable food donators".

-“Joe a student from Texas Tech is currently short on food due to money problems.
-He goes to the school’s food pantry but the lines are too long and he doesn’t have enough time to wait when he has classes to get to.
-(Someone in need but still has access to technology)”

 ## User Stories

-Include at least 10 user stories.

-1. **As a [user role], I want to [what], so that [why]**
+**As a [user role], I want to [what], so that [why]**

-2. As a user I would like to communicate with other users who are donating //say how you want to communicate
-3. As a receiver I would like to request items.
+1. As a receiver I would like to book food items posted for donation.
-4. As a receiver I want to see items users are donating
+2. As a receiver I want to have the option to browse all the donation.
-5. As a donator/receiver I would like a confirmation email //be more specific
+3. As a donator/receiver I would like a confirmation email for the booked donation.
-6. As a receiver I want to be able to know where the donater is located
-7. As a receiver I want to be able to filter items by category
+4. As a receiver I want to be able to filter food items by category.
-8. As a receiver I would like to see a donaters profile
+5. As a user I would like to see a other users profile information.
-9. As a receiver/donater I would like to see my past activity
+6. As a receiver/donater I would like to see my past activity.
-10. As a donater I would like to upload images of the products I want to donate
+7. As a donater I would like to upload images of the products I want to donate
-11. As a receiver I want to have a detailed description of the product
+8. As a receiver I want to have a detailed description of the food item posted for donation.
-12. As a user I want to be able to reset my password when I forget my password
+9. As a user I want to have the option to reset my password if I forget it.
-13. As a user I would like to be leave a rating and comment reviews on my experience with another user.
+10. As a user I would like to be leave a rating on my experience with another user.
-14. As a user I would like to see my account details
+11. As a user I would like to see my account details(bio, profile, etc).
-15. As a user I would like to have a bio and a profile picture
+12. As a receiver I would like to choose dietary preferences.
-16. As a receiver I would like to choose dietary preferences 17.As a donater I would like to add pick up times to my posts
+13. As a donater I would like to add pick up times to my posts.
+14. As a receiver, I would like the location posted for the donation.